 Different stereo recording techniques can be simulated with the „Image Assistant„.

-It should be noted that for different reasons, mono compatibility of the recorded stereo signal is desired.
+For various reasons, mono compatibility of the recorded stereo signal is desired.
 This is taken into account in the recording process:

 - A mixdown from stereo to mono, or a reproduction in mono (e.g. by only one loudspeaker), should not lead to a noticable sound change